| Title: | Extract Event Statistics in Hydrologic Time Series |

 The type of output (currently either "summary" or "none") |

-is applied after the event separation meaning that if a trough
+The threshold is applied after the event separation meaning that if a trough

 goes below the threshold but was originally considered one event it will continue to be considered one event.